Abibubble/EPB/README.md

 The large background hero image is designed to be striking and catch the user's attention, making it clear at first glance what the company does.
 It has a modern aesthetic, and directly correlates to the company.

 ### Wireframes
+I created wireframes for desktop, mobile and tablet, and a user navigation map for the movements a user can make.
 [Here is a link to the Wireframes and User Navigation Map](assets/epb-wireframes.pdf)

 ### Features